Fare Bar + Canteen | Old Street Bar & Restaurant

 2) The initial ‘M’.

-Grade 8 tap dancing They’ve both opeend a bar and restaurant in Clerkenwell, serving Modern European dishes, exquisite cocktails, bespoke coffee and over 250 bottles of wine.
+Grade 8 tap dancing They’ve both opened a bar and restaurant in Clerkenwell serving Modern European dishes, exquisite cocktails, bespoke coffee and over 250 bottles of wine.

 This last one, it turns out, is not just a very specific and unlikely coincidence… because it’s the same place.
 It’s called Fare, and it’s settled over two floors of the Morelands building; a recently renovated cluster of mid-century creative warehouses in Clerkenwell.

 On the ground floor you’ll find a grab & go coffee area overseen by Brixton roasters Assembly, who have created a bespoke roast for Fare.
 Beside that the bar is stocked with natural wines and there are almost a dozen cocktails on tap, including a Nitro Vodka Espresso and the Rum + Coconut, a piña colada boosted with lemon hydrosol (a distilled botanical water).

-Downstairs in the basement (currently filled with all-wood furnishings, though banquette seating is planned) they’re working with a 250+ collection of bottles plucked from Sager + Wilde’s roster of lesser-known, independent growers, and tailor-made cocktails (they’ve even created their own tonic, just to show off the spirits best).
-And they’re not dropping the ball when it comes to food, either – on pans is former Ellory chef Thomas Raymond, who’s cooking up seasonal dishes taking inspiration from Britain and the Mediterranean.
+Downstairs in the basement (currently filled with all-wood furnishings, though banquette seating is planned) they’re working with a 250+ collection of wine plucked from Sager + Wilde’s roster of lesser-known, independent growers, and tailor-made cocktails (they’ve even created their own tonic, just to show off the spirits best).
+And they’re not dropping the ball when it comes to food, either – on pans is former Ellory chef Thomas Raymond, who’s cooking up seasonal dishes of all sizes taking inspiration from Britain and the Mediterranean.

 The smaller numbers include fried artichoke with dill sauce & black olive; or warm beetroot with Cashel blue cheese.
-Going larger, you can expect whole flame grilled mackerel with pomegranate chermoula; beef shin ragu on a bed of creamy polenta; or slow-cooked Suffolk lamb shoulder to share; and celeriac spaetzle with cacklebean egg.
+Going larger, you can expect whole flame grilled mackerel with pomegranate chermoula; beef shin ragu on a bed of creamy polenta; or slow-cooked Suffolk lamb shoulder for two.